 In discharging its responsibilities, the Board works with members of our management, including our CEO.
-Management assists the Board by providing information on Company and individual performance, market data, and management's perspective and recommendations on compensation matters.
-The Board solicits and reviews our CEO's recommendations and proposals with respect to adjustments to annual cash compensation, long-term incentive compensation opportunities, program structures, and other compensation-related matters for our executive officers.
+Management provides the Board information on our and each individual's performance, market data, and its perspective and recommendations on compensation matters.
+The Board solicits and reviews these recommendations and proposals with respect to adjustments to annual cash compensation, long-term incentive compensation opportunities, program structures, and other compensation-related matters.
 The Board reviews and discusses these recommendations and proposals with our CEO and uses them as one factor in determining and approving the compensation for our executive officers.
-In setting the compensation of our CEO, he recuses himself from all discussions regarding his own compensation.
+Our CEO does not participate in Board discussions regarding his own compensation.